ActiveSolution/Frontend-Code-Labs/Labb2.md

 As you can see, we are ```selecting``` the motion sensor feature state, which returns an observable that we can pipe into as we are used to.

-Why does this not compile?
+Why do we get a runtime error now?

 <details>
   <summary><i>Expand for the answer</i></summary>